hplawski/iGamingDatabaseDesign/README.md

-➭ List all users having 3 deposits or more
+➭ Listed all users having 3 deposits or more

-➭ List all users having only 1 withdrawal
+➭ Listed all users having only 1 withdrawal

-➭ List 3 users that have made the highest deposits
+➭ Listed 3 users that have made the highest deposits

-➭ List all deposits for users.
-Display UserId, UserName, DepositDate, DepositAmount
+➭ Listed all deposits for users.
+Displayed UserId, UserName, DepositDate, DepositAmount

-➭ Calculate balances of all users
+➭ Calculated balances of all users